mozilla-releng/releasewarrior-2.0/docs/misc-operations/analyze-update-verify-logs.md

 Files source/bin/xul.dll and target/bin/xul.dll differ
 ```

-In the above log, `xul.dll' is shown to be different between an applied MAR and a full installer.
+In the above log, `xul.dll` is shown to be different between an applied MAR and a full installer.
 If we were to ship a release with a difference like this, partial MARs would fail to apply for many users in the _next_ release.
 Usually a case like this represents an issue in the build system or release automation, and requires a rebuild.
 If you're not sure how to proceed, ask for help.

-If no diff-summary.log is attached to the Task something more serious went wrong.
+If no `diff-summary.log` is attached to the Task something more serious went wrong.
 You will need to have a look at live.log to investigate.

 # Known differences